Category: Mouse’s Book Reviews

 The writing style is getting a rating of 4 out of 5 stars.

-The spicy rating would be a 4 according to romance.io stem rating guide.
-I’m taking a guess on what the rating would be as this book is not out yet.
+The spicy rating would be a 3 according to romance.io spicy rating guide.

 Links